creatoro/history/README.md

 # History

-This module will provide a browser-safe history for Kohana, so you don't have to rely on the referer.
+This module will provide a browser-safe history for Kohana, so you don't have to rely on the referrer.

 ## Installation